What is home hardening?

 More Hardening Resources for a Deeper Dive

-• [Download Here] Structural losses in wildfires have been attributed to exposures from embers (firebrands) and fire (radiation and/or convection).
-As structural losses continue to increase, there is need for a comprehensive hazard assessment and mitigation methodology to harden appropriate structures and parcels effectively and efficiently against ember and fire exposures.
+[Download Here] Structural losses in wildfires have been attributed to exposures from embers (firebrands) and fire (radiation and/or convection).
+As structural losses continue to increase, there is a need for a comprehensive hazard assessment and mitigation methodology to harden appropriate structures and parcels effectively and efficiently against ember and fire exposures.

 The science-based methodology in this report uses the knowledge collected from post-fire field observations spanning over a dozen years and tens of thousands of hours of field data integration and analysis, and utilizes the latest technical knowledge gained from laboratory and large-scale research in fire propagation and hazard mitigation in the WUI.